dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 ## Overview

-PocketIC is a lightweight, deterministic testing platform for programmatic testing for canisters written in Rust and Python.
+PocketIC is a lightweight, deterministic testing solution for programmatic testing of canisters.
 It seamlessly integrates with existing testing infrastructure, such as `cargo test`, and runs as a standalone binary that doesn't require additional containers or virtual machines.
-Currently, PocketIC is supported on MacOS and Linux host systems.
+Currently, PocketIC is supported on macOS and Linux host systems.

 While there are other options for testing canisters, they may come with pitfalls such as: